chrisdone/website/posts/rust.markdown

 tags: rust
 ---

-**2023-10-13:** Edited based on feedback, but preserves the same content.
+**2023-10-13:** Edited based on feedback, but preserves the same opinions.

 This is a little summary of my current thoughts on Rust.
 I wonder whether I'll look back in five years and see if my views have changed.